RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 - **Samsung**, **Apple**, and **Huawei** present notable outliers, pointing to some heavier models, possibly due to premium materials or larger displays.

 ---

-SCREEN
+**Screen**

-The demand for large screens, driven by entertainment and social media use, is pushing users to buy better phones and tablets increasing device prices.
+Does larger screen size lead to higher resale prices, and how does screen demand influence user preferences and market value in the second-hand device market?.

  **note**: This barplot includes only devices with screen sizes larger than 6 inches (the standard threshold) to focus on phones with larger displays.
-The shape of the filtered dataset is (2511, 15).

 <img src="https://github.com/user-attachments/assets/c5e4158d-63ae-4c7e-b30c-b0719d9915ba" width="800"/>

-Barplot insights:
+Interpretation:

-- **Huawei** and **Samsung** lead in large-screen devices, with 382 and 326 models respectively, highlighting a strong focus on display size.
+- **Huawei** and **Samsung** lead in large screen devices, with 382 and 326 models respectively, highlighting a strong focus on display size.

-- The **"Others"** category also contributes significantly, showing that the large-screen trend extends beyond major brands.
+- The **"Others"** category also contributes significantly, showing that the large screen trend extends beyond major brands.

 - **Honor** and **Vivo** follow with over 170 devices each, suggesting that large screens are standard across their product lines.